KrystynaMil/login-form-app/README.md

 # login-form-app
-Created with React.js:
+Created with React.js hooks:
-useEffect, useReducer, useContext, useRef Hooks.
+- useEffect
+- useReducer
+- useContext
+- useRef
+## Start for dev
+- `npm i`
+- `npm start dev`
+To login use any email/password > 6